Tourism in UzbekistanUzbekistan recorded a total of seven million tourists in 2019, ranking 30th in the world in absolute terms.

 Without including the size of a country, such a ranking list may not be very meaningful.
 By putting the tourist numbers in relation to the population of Uzbekistan, the result is much more comparable picture: With 0.19 tourists per resident, Uzbekistan ranked 91st in the world.
 In Central Asia, it ranked 2nd.

-Uzbekistan generated around 395.00 million US Dollar in the tourism sector alone.
+In 2020, Uzbekistan generated around 395.00 million US dollars in the tourism sector alone.
 This corresponds to 0.57 percent of its the gross domestic product and approximately 31 percent of all international tourism receipts in Central Asia.

 A global comparison can be found here › International tourism

 Development of the tourism sector in Uzbekistan from 1995 to 2019The following chart shows the number of tourist arrivals registered in Uzbekistan each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
 The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 Data in the chart are given in millions of tourists.
 The red line represents the average of all 5 countries in Central Asia.